engteam14/documentation2/Testing.md

-Testing part of the documentation.
+File where we can write regarding the Testing part of the documentation.